tutek1/DTLabs/10_VFX/lab10.md

 ### Enemy Flying Particles - Constantly Emitting Particles
 Another way to use particles is to have them **constantly emit**, making a trail effect.
-Let's create a trail of particles behind the `AirEnemy`, that slowly disappear after time.
+Let's create a trail of particles behind the `AirEnemy` that slowly disappear over time.

 #### The Setup
 1. **Open** the `air_enemy.tscn` scene